 How to prepare your family road trip through America.

 The US offers is an amazing travel destination for families with kids of all ages: Fabulous beaches, ginormous theme parks, stunning natural wonders, camping in the wilderness and many other adventures – the choice is infinite.
 Best of all, when you travel with children, you will be welcomed with open arms.
 And not only the people are child-friendly: Most facilities are designed to accommodate families with kids.
-A trip to the States will undoubtedly be an unforgettable and rewarding experience for any family.
+A trip to the States will undoubtedly be an unforgettable and rewarding experience for any family, including our single parents and their children.

 If you are thinking about travelling from the UK to the United States with kids, read on and find out everything you need to know to make your trip to America stress-free and memorable: